Zayne-sprague/Kaggle_VinBigData_Competition/README.md

 Nice to haves (things in the backlog*)
 -

-- Better Documentation
+- [ ] Better Documentation
-- Better Logging
+- [ ] Better Logging
-- Visualizations of training/validation trade offs
+- [ ] Visualizations of training/validation trade offs
-- ResNet / RetinaNet implementations that scale
+- [ ] ResNet / RetinaNet implementations that scale
-- CUDA implementation with env files
+- [ ] CUDA implementation with env files
+- [ ] Finish the custom Resnet model because its cool